 Then and now: Advancements in tummy tuck surgery

 First, let’s start with a brief overview of how surgeons approached tummy tucks in the past compared to the method we use now.
 Starting with basic abdominoplasty, we will delve into the research showing why lipo can be safely added to a tummy tuck, and finally, the exact steps to performing the surgery.

 Note: This is how I did the operation prior to 2016.
-Today, I use the VASER liposculpture technique (the sculpt tummy tuck), but the research and methodology is similar.
+Today, I use the VASER liposuction technique (the Lipo-abdominoplasty), but the research and methodology is similar.